astroartics/Numerical_Analysis/README.md

-<h1 align="center"> This repository contains the libraries that we are creating for the Numerical Analysis course for Jan-Apr 2025</h1>
+<h1 align="center"> This repository contains the libraries that we have created for the Numerical Analysis course for Jan-Apr 2025</h1>

 <h3 align="center"> It contains most commonly used matrix related functions, operations on complex numbers, some root finding methods and some interpolation techniques implemented from scratch. </h3>